 The provisions of the 2006 Banking Act relating to the extraordinary measures remained in force following the implementation of the 2015 Banking Act (as defined below) until the 2006 Banking Act and the 2015 Banking Act (as defined below) were replaced by the provisions of the ZRPPB on 25 June 2016.
 However, relevant provisions related to the extraordinary measures of the 2006 Banking Act continue to apply to the proceedings relating to decisions issued by the Bank of Slovenia made prior to the enactment of the ZRPPB.
 This includes the November 2013 amendments to the 2006 Banking Act that introduced the bail-in measure.
 By a decision dated 19 October 2016, which became public on 27 October 2016, the Constitutional Court confirmed that these provisions are consistent with the Constitution of the Republic, except for the provision relating to the conditions which must be satisfied for successful claims of the persons affected by the bail-in against the Bank of Slovenia, which the Constitutional Court found to be in breach of the Constitution of the Republic.
-The Constitutional Court ordered the National Assembly to amend the relevant legislation within six months of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the persons affected by the bail-in against the Bank of the publication of the Republic.
+The Constitutional Court ordered the National Assembly to amend the relevant legislation within six months of the publication of this decision in order to remedy the breach so that the conditions which must be satisfied for successful claims of the persons affected by the bail-in against the Bank of Slovenia are no longer in breach of the Constitution of the Republic.